INATECH-CIG/GridCreator/README.md

 - Marktstammdatenregister

 The tool builds up on existing projects and databases and combines them in a single tool to cover the whole pipeline from choosing an area and timerange to having a fully parametrised distribution grid.
-This is achieved in five steps, that can either be executed individually or subsequently (see also LINK):
+This is achieved in five steps, that can either be executed individually or subsequently (see also https://github.com/INATECH-CIG/GridCreator/blob/main/Steps.pdf):
 - Step 1: load grid data from ding0 for specified coordinates
 - Step 2: Load sozio-economic data from census for the specified coordinates and attach them to network nodes
 - Step 3: Load data on installed units for specified coordinates; distribute PV, Battery Storage, EVs and Heat Pumps according to socio-economic correlations from Step 2 to all nodes in the network